k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 # What is Fabric?

-Fabric is a data management platform that provides access to data where and when you need it.
+Data Fabric is a data management platform that provides access to data where and when you need it.
 Fabric solves real-time operational needs for data that is stored and handled in different systems, technologies or geo-locations.

 Acting as a new data layer above existing data sources, Fabric controls data using a patented Digital Entity centric approach offering multiple and diverse built-in integrated data management capabilities for end-to-end management of the data lifecycle.